TheMaroonHatHacker/gnomeforpi/README.md

 Audio is now supported, however it is mono over audio jack.
 We still recommend you use bluetooth

-This simply installs the gnome package for Raspberry Pi OS, then replaces config files to optimize GNOME.
+This simply installs the gnome package for Raspberry Pi OS, then modifies config files to optimize GNOME.

 To get started, you'll need to do initial setup first.